AfifaKhaled/Mimic-Dataset/README.md

 ### 🎯 Key Contributions

 In this paper, we address these gaps by providing a structured and comprehensive review of MIMIC-based research, categorizing previous work into two broad domains.
  -  Traditional clinical and computational applications, and
  -  Novel and advanced data mining approaches.
+ -  We also present a unified taxonomy of use cases, identify persistent methodological challenges, and highlight emerging opportunities at the intersection of artificial intelligence and clinical relevance.
+In this paper, we address these gaps by providing a structured and comprehensive review of MIMIC-based research, categorizing previous work into two broad domains.
+ -  Traditional clinical and computational applications, and
+ -  Novel and advanced data mining approaches.